aerohstudios/aeroh-link/cad/mounts/README.md

 ## Contribute

 User contributions are welcome.
 Please upload files in `.3mf` format, and a photo (`.jpg`, under 300KB) of the mount.

+The enclosure design is in [/cad/case](/cad/case) directory.
+You can grab dimentions for the Aeroh Link enclosure from [/cad/case/Aeroh_Link_Autodesk_Parameters.csv](/cad/case/Aeroh_Link_Autodesk_Parameters.csv) file.
+If you use [Parameter I/O](https://apps.autodesk.com/FUSION/en/Detail/Index?id=1801418194626000805&appLang=en&os=Win64) plugin for Fusion 360, the CSV file can directly be imported.